-- To Understand how C++ Improves C with Object-Oriented Features. - To Learn how to Write Inline Functions for Efficiency and Performance. - To Learn the Syntax and Semantics of the C++ Programming Language. - To Learn how to Design C++ Classes for Code Reuse. - To Learn how to Implement Copy Constructors and Class Member Functions. - To Learn how to Overload Functions and Operators in C++. - To Learn how Containment and Inheritance Promote Code Reuse in C++. - To Learn how to Use Exception Handling in C++ Programs.
+- To Understand how C++ Improves C with Object-Oriented Features. - To Learn how to Write Inline Functions for Efficiency and Performance. - To Learn the Syntax and Semantics of the C++ Programming Language. - To Learn how to Design C++ Classes for Code Reuse. - To Learn how to Implement Copy Constructors and Class Member Functions. - To Learn how to Overload Functions and Operators in C++. - To Learn how Containment and Inheritance Promote Code Reuse in C++.

-- Explain Concepts and Advantages of Object Oriented Programming. - Apply and implement the concepts of the Object-Oriented paradigms to analyze design and develop the solutions of real world problems using the Principles of information Hiding Localization and Modularity. - Design Develop and maintain the small applications system utility for societal and academic problems using reusability concepts in team spirit. - Demonstrate the Advanced Features of C++ Specifically Stream I/O Templates and Operator Over loading and Overriding.
+- Explain Concepts and Advantages of Object Oriented Programming. - Apply and implement the concepts of the Object-Oriented paradigms to analyze design anddevelop the solutions of real world problems using the Principles of information Hiding Localization and Modularity. - Design Develop and maintain the small applications system utility for societal and academic problems using reusability concepts in team spirit. - Demonstrate the Advanced Features of C++ Specifically Stream I/O Templates and OperatorOver loading and Overriding. - Understand how to Use Exception Handling in C++ Programs.

-Introduction to OOP: Procedural, Structured and Object Oriented PROGRAMMING (OOP), Basic concepts of OOP: Object, Classes, Inheritance, Polymorphism, Reusability, Benefits & application of OOP, C++ program, basic data type , user defined data types, reference variable, operators, structures, union and enum, Functions : prototypes, default arguments, const arguments in functions, Inline functions, call by reference, function overloading, Friend and virtual Functions.
+Introduction to OOP: Procedural, Structured and Object Oriented PROGRAMMING (OOP), Basic concepts of OOP: Object, Classes, Inheritance, Polymorphism, Reusability, Benefits & application of OOP, C++ program, basic data type, user defined data types, reference variable, operators, structures, union and enum, Functions: prototypes, default arguments, const arguments in functions, Inline functions, call by reference, function overloading, Friend and virtual Functions.

-Classes and objects: Declaring a class, defining an object, data hiding and encapsulation, public and private data member & functions, constructors & destructors, parameterized constructors, multiple constructor in a class, copy constructors, array of object, object as function, arguments, returning object, the this pointer, memory allocation for objects, operator overloading- unary and binary operators, type conversions, pointers to functions.
+Classes and objects: Declaring a class, defining an object, data hiding and encapsulation, public and private data member & functions, constructors & destructors, parameterized constructors, multiple constructor in a class, copy constructors, array of object, object as function, arguments, returning object, the this pointer, memory allocation for objects, operator overloading-unary and binary operators, type conversions, pointers to functions.